Skip to content

 Rules for Unsealed and Sealed Food Items

-Greyhound allows passengers to bring their food items aboard its buses, provided the food is not smelly or likely to pose a risk to fellow passengers.
+Greyhound allows passengers to bring their food aboard its buses, provided the food is not smelly or likely to pose a risk to fellow passengers.
 Here are some critical rules to note regarding bringing food on board:

 • You can bring unsealed, fresh food items on board.
-However, ensure that they’re packaged in airtight containers or bags to prevent spillage.
+However, ensure they’re packaged in airtight containers or bags to prevent spillage.

 See Related: NYC Double Decker Bus Tour Food Policy: What’s Allowed Onboard?